maikotrindade/maikotrindade.github.io/_posts/2021-06-12-what-is-chainlink-and-why-is-it-important-in-the-crypto-scenario.markdown

 🔥 Increase number of services since ecosystem is more flexible and enhance its capabilities.
 Chainlink is the future of DeFi

+### Glossary

+ERC-20: technical standard used to issue and implement tokens on the Ethereum blockchain.
+It makes easier for developers to predict with more accuracy the interaction between different tokens and applications

+Faucet: website that distributes small amounts of crypto

+ICO: An Initial coin offering occurs when company looking to raise money to create a new coin, app, or service launches an ICO as a way to raise funds.
+Similar to an IPO

+Middleware: software that acts as a bridge between an operating system or database and applications, especially on a network

+Off-chain: Transactions which agree to happen outside the blockchain

+On-chain: normally refer to as blockchain transactions which happens inside the blockchain

 ### Additional Information
 [Top Oracles Tokens by Market Capitalization]